-Performs moderately complex (journey-level) ferryboat deckhand work.
-Work involves loading and unloading vehicles and passengers onto and off a ferryboat and monitoring deck areas to ensure safety during operations.
-Works under general supervision, with moderate latitude for the use of initiative and independent judgment.
+Performs highly complex (senior-level) ferryboat deckhand work.
+Work involves loading and unloading onto and off a ferryboat and monitoring deck areas to ensure safety during operations.
+May serve as a lead worker providing direction to others.
+Works under limited supervision, with considerable latitude for the use of initiative and independent judgment.